Entering the Competition

 This festival creates a pathway for Asians towards mainstream football and provides a platform for amateur Asian teams to display local talented players to others.

-The festival has the strong agenda of kicking racism out of football by showing that Asians can play football provided that they are given the opportunity and access to quality resoources.
+The festival has the strong agenda of kicking racism out of football by showing that Asians can play football provided that they are given the opportunity and access to quality resources.

-Although the tournament is targeted for Asian community, we allow up to 4 non-Asians on the field of play also promoting other ethnic miniority communities.
-Our previous tournaments have brought together communities from Bangladesh, Brazil, China, England, Scotland, India, Italy, Bulgaria, Ivory coast, Japan, Mauritius, Nigeria, Pakistan, Somalia, Vietnam and Zimbabwe amongst many others.
+Although the tournament is targeted for Asian community, we allow up to 4 non-Asians on the field of play also promoting other ethnic minority communities.
+Our previous tournaments have brought together communities from Bangladesh, Brazil, China, England, Scotland, India, Italy, Bulgaria, Ivory coast, Japan, Mauritius, Nigeria, Pakistan, Somalia, Vietnam and Zimbabwe among many others.

 Bringing Together Communities From Across The UK

 It attracts players from over 25 nationalities and over 2,500 spectators over the 3 days.
-It is also attended by a number of MPs, MEPs and local councillors as well as officials from various statutory and voluntary bodies.
+It is also attended by high profile personalities, MPs, MEPs and local Councillors as well as officials from various statutory and voluntary bodies.

-Football teams from across the UK attend the event to represent their regions, including Glasgow, Birmingham, Wales, Luton, Ipsiwch, London to name a few.
+Football teams from across the UK attend the event to represent their regions, including Glasgow, Birmingham, Wales, Luton, Ipswich, London to name a few.